-- · All data should be sent to the MPCA and the LGU - TSP, PM10, PM{2.5}, and Crystalline Silica data should be reported on a quarterly basis no later than one month following the end of each quarter. - Data may be provided in a written report but most also be provided in an electronic format that can be directly read into a spreadsheet or database - For parameters that are measured hourly or sub-hourly, electronic data submissions should include hourly averaged data - The silica sand project proposer should notify both the MPCA and the LGU within 24 hours of receiving sample results exceeding ambient standards.
+- All data should be sent to the MPCA and the LGU - TSP, PM10, PM{2.5}, and Crystalline Silica data should be reported on a quarterly basis no later than one month following the end of each quarter. - Data may be provided in a written report but must also be provided in an electronic format that can be directly read into a spreadsheet or database - For parameters that are measured hourly or sub-hourly, electronic data submissions should include hourly averaged data - The silica sand project proposer should notify both the MPCA and the LGU within 24 hours of receiving sample results exceeding ambient standards.
 The notification should include the date of the exceedance, the concentration of the sample, and a summary of the measures taken by the proposer to reduce emissions at the silica sand project.

 A.2.
-Dust Control & Containment of Sand
+DUST CONTROL & CONTAINMENT OF SAND

 Virtually all stages of silica sand mining, processing, and transportation may emit particulate matter, which is commonly known as dust.
 The control strategies share a common feature: they are designed to minimize the interaction between wind and silica sand.
 In general, all processes after the mining process should be enclosed.
 Those portions of the process that cannot be enclosed (i.e. roads) should utilize alternative methods such as watering and sweeping in order to suppress the movement of particulate matter.
+These methods should be itemized and documented within a fugitive dust control plan in order to identify the emission sources, control strategies, triggers for action, and facility contact information.